aj47/CreatorToolHub/README.md

 A single Next.js app that hosts multiple creator tools.
 The first tool is the Thumbnail Creator at `/thumbnails`.

+## Environment Configuration

+All required environment variables have been configured for production deployment.

 ## Tech
 - Next.js 15 (App Router)
 - React 19, TypeScript